CRM Definition (Customer Relationship Management)

 - Poor customer service - not responsive to phone or email requests, products/services not delivered as promised, customer complaints not properly dealt with, poorly trained staff, and not "going the extra mile"

 Customer relationship management tools include desktop and browser-based software and cloud applications that collect and organize information about customers.
-For information on CRM tools see What to Look for in a CRM System for Small Business and 5 Inexpensive Online CRM Solutions for Small Businesses.

-Note that many top accounting software packages either have available CRM modules or integrate with third party CRM add-ons.
+Note that many top accounting software packages either have available CRM modules or integrate with third-party CRM add-ons.